 If bullies are motivated by the desire to obtain greater status and dominance, and use strategic behavior as a means of gaining social success and romantic partners, then it is likely they will be found in similar numbers among all socioeconomic groups.

 Richer or Poorer?

 To explore this, we investigated whether being a victim, bully, or bully/victim (someone who is victim but also fights back) was associated with socioeconomic status.
-Our research synthesised findings from 28 studies published since 1970 covering 342,611 children and adolescents in North America, Europe and Australia.
+Our research synthesized findings from 28 studies published since 1970 covering 342,611 children and adolescents in North America, Europe, and Australia.